freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1401.1

 The available column was set to false for the bike you rented.
-The last to do is give a nice message about the rental.
+The last thing to do is give a nice message about the rental.
 Below the `get bike info` comment, create a `BIKE_INFO` variable that gets the `size` and `type`, in that order, of the bike rented.

 #### HINTS